buzap/open-symbols/tabler/README.md

 ## License

-The symbols are licensed under the [ISC License](./LICENSE), same as the original Lucide icons.
+The symbols are licensed under the [MIT License](./LICENSE), same as the original Tabler icons.

 ## Acknowledgements